Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/administration/application-registration/azure-oidc-config.md

 If you encounter any issues, review your data plane logs.
-Because you enabled `display_errors=true` on the OpenID Connect Plugin, you will receive more verbose error messages that can help pinpoint the issue.
+Because you enabled `display_errors=true` on the OpenID Connect Plugin, you will receive more verbose error messages that can help pinpoint any issues.